kevinsullivan/physvm_develop/ONBOARD.md

 git submodule foreach git pull origin master
 ```
 This step may fail if you do not have access to any of the required submodules, (for example, phys, which is another Github project).
+**The clone will not finish for ANY of the 4 subrepositories if you lack access to one.
+Please click on each link in Step 3 and make sure that you do not "404"!
+If you do,
+make sure that you have been invited by Dr. Sullivan, and that you have accepted his invitation via your email!**

 ## VSCode Setup